sdwill/circleshade/README.md

 # circleshade
-Exact area-weighted antialiasing of circular disks.
-Implementation of the algorithm described in Will and Fienup, "*An algorithm for exact area-weighted antialiasing of discrete circular apertures,*" 2019 (submitted).
+Implementation of the algorithm described in Will and Fienup, "*Algorithm for exact area-weighted antialiasing of discrete circular apertures,*" J. Opt.
+Soc.
+Am.
+A **37**, 688-696 (2020).

 # Requirements
 NumPy, SciPy, matplotlib, Cython